 James Rallo.
 We expect to enter into an amended and restated employment agreement with James Rallo, our Chief Financial Officer.
 The agreement amends, restates, and supersedes the employment agreement between us and Mr. Rallo dated April 13, 2020.
 The amended and restated employment agreement has no specific term and provides for at-will employment.
 Pursuant to his agreement, commencing on July 1, 2021, Mr. Rallo is entitled to an initial annual base salary of \$370,000.
 Additionally, he is eligible to receive an annual performance bonus of up to 50% of his annual base salary, based on our board of directors' assessment of Mr. Rallo's performance and our attainment of targeted goals over the applicable calendar year, with the exception of any annual performance bonus attributable to 2021 which shall be prorated for the number of days between the effective date of the amended and restated employment agreement and December 31, 2021.
-Mr. Rallo's eligibility for any annual bonus for the portion of 2021 prior to the effective date of the amended and restated employment agreement remains subject to the terms in effect for such time period.
-In addition, pursuant to the amended and restated employment agreement, Mr. Rallo remains eligible to be considered for future equity awards as may be determined at the discretion of our board of directors.
+Mr. Rallo's eligibility for any annual bonus for the portion of 2021 prior to the effective date of the amended and restated employment agreement, Mr. Rallo remains eligible to be considered for future equity awards as may be determined at the discretion of our board of directors.